Swollen Feet After Hiking?

 Maybe it's time to switch out your hiking footwear.
 Heavy hiking boots can be replaced with lightweight trail shoes.

-Or unsupportive shoes can give way to more support in a well designed boot.
+Or less supportive shoes can give way to more support in a well designed boot.

 Swollen hands and fingers